• 100% organic cotton sourced directly from the farmers

 Below you will be able to learn more about the materials that we use and how to best take care of your Sandqvist products.
 We will give you the story behind the goods, from the cotton field to your hands, but also encourage you to give your bag a second or third life.
 Together we can work to close the loop and make more sustainable everyday bags and items.

 "Our ambition is to make long-lasting and sustainable products.
-We are proud to be using only organic cotton in our production, and by autumn/winter 2018, all synthetic fabrics will contain recycled fibers.
-These are important steps in our goal of becoming a world-leading example in sustainable fashion."
+We are proud to be using only organic cotton in our production, and synthetic fabrics containing recycled fibers.
+These changes have been important steps towards our goal of becoming a world-leading example in sustainable fashion."

 - Sebastian Westin, Co-Founder and Brand Manager